lordpansar/lordpansar.github.io/_posts/2019-01-14-five-things-csharp.markdown

 <h1>#4: The dynamic keyword</h1>

 Dynamic typed variables in C#?!
 Isn't static typing one of the main benefits of using C#?
-But before you bring out your garlic, crufixes and wooden stakes, read this through:
+But before you bring out your garlic, crucifixes and wooden stakes, read this through:

 {% highlight c# %}
 dynamic foo = 123;